DanielBremont/hispn.github.io/_posts/papers/2020-05-01-How-jump-further-catch-up-Path-breaking-uneven-industry-space.md

+---
+layout: post
-How to jump further and catch up?
+title: How to jump further and catch up?
 Path-breaking in an uneven industry space
+categories: [papers]
+---

 Abstract